 My take: The first political/societal reform organization which can constructively channel their member's creativity and opinions, rather than suppress or ignore them, is going to have this planet's climax social epoch named after it.

-My take: The author and audience of this book are moss-back conservatives.
+My tentative take: The author and audience for this book are moss-back conservatives.
 Be my guess they tend to be global warming deniers^ and Christian creationists^^ who advocate privatizing government owned utilities, roads, bridges, parks, forests and other government managed tracts of land.
-I gather that they see "government" as the driver of technocracy/globalism, rather than the mega-corporations which largely stage manage government and elections.
+I gather that they see "government" as the driver of technocracy and globalism, rather than the mega-corporations which largely stage manage government and elections.
 What they don't get: *That by weakening and infiltrating government with more of their kind, corporatism (fascism) will capture ever more of what we own, then rent and toll it back, making us their vassals, perhaps right down to privatized and patented chromosomes in our testicles and ovaries.

 * By our own hands and minds, we keep buying into the very technologies/machines/systems which require a top-down managerial society to function (which is becoming a top-down corporatocracy), and which spreads the competency to repair or replace its proprietary components out to an ever thinner strata of corporate controlled expert technicians.